 Also, Narrator now removes the unnecessary information about the table to allow you to quickly move through the text contained in the message.

-Starting with Windows 10 20H1, Eye Control (the feature that helps users with disability to control their device with their eyes) introduces several new features:
+Starting with Windows 10 May 2020 Update, Eye Control (the feature that helps users with disability to control their device with their eyes) introduces several new features:

 You can now perform drag-and-drop with Eye Control.
 When the feature is enabled from the settings screen, the precise mouse control tool now allows mouse drag operations, as well as the ability to combine clicks and drags with Shift and Ctrl modifier keys.